ALASdoo/accessliaison/content/english/blog/do-accessibility-overlays-improve-websites-accessibility.md

 ---
-title: "Accessibility overlays: Do they really improve websites' accessibility?"
+title: "Do accessibility overlays improve websites' accessibility?"
 date: 2025-02-14T10:07:21+06:00
 # post image
 image: 'images/blog/overlays.jpg'
+image_rectangle: 'images/blog/overlays_rectangle.jpg'
 image_alt: 'On the left side of the dark computer monitor there is the symbol for a web accessibility plugin.
 On the right there is a neon skull graphyc.'
 # author
 author: 'Tajana Somogyi'